-Add eggs to a large bowl and whisk until well combined.
+- Add eggs to a large bowl and whisk until well combined.
 Add olive oil and sour cream/yogurt and whisk again.
 If the edges look slightly curdled, that’s ok.
-Just keep mixing and it will disappear into a smooth batter.
-Add sugar, flour, baking powder, salt, and mix again.
+Just keep whisking and it will disappear into a smooth batter.
+Add sugar, flour, baking powder, salt, and whisk until just combined.

-At this point, switch from a whisk to a plastic spatula.
+- At this point, switch from a whisk to a spatula.
 Add the ground pistachios and gently fold into the batter.
 Make sure the batter is well combined.

 - Pour into the cake pan.
 Level the top so that it’s nice and even.
 Sprinkle the remaining chopped pistachios over the top.

 - Bake at 350F/175C oven for 35-45 minutes.
 The cake should be done when the top is golden brown and an inserted skewer comes out with a few crumbs attached.
 Make sure not to over bake the cake, as this will result in an overly dry crumb.

 - Cool for 10 minutes.
 Slide a knife around the sides of the cake pan and invert onto a platter.
 This is an important step if you want a crisp, crackly crust.
 Serve warm with a light dusting of powdered sugar.